-As of January 17, 2024, CHI retained Quinn Emanuel as legal counsel reporting to the independent directors to conduct certain investigations and inquiries to assist the Debtors in the evaluation of certain releases contemplated to be granted in connection with the Plan.
-Specifically, Quinn Emanuel has investigated (the "Quinn Investigation") potential claims or causes of action against current officers, directors, and shareholders of the CHI (collectively, the "Related Parties"), relating to or arising out of corporate transactions and other corporate actions taken by the Company, while the current directors and officers served in their roles, in each case from and after April 10, 2022.
-As part of the Quinn Investigation, Quinn Emanuel has interviewed all current Board members and has scheduled additional interviews with each of the Board Members and certain senior management.
+As of January 17, 2024, CHI retained Quinn Emanuel as legal counsel reporting to the 2023 Directors to conduct certain investigations and inquiries to, among other things, assist the Debtors in the evaluation of certain causes of action and certain releases contemplated to be granted in connection with the Plan.
+Specifically, Quinn Emanuel has investigated (the "Quinn Investigation") potential claims or causes of action, including potential Chapter 5 claims and causes of action, against current and former officers, directors, and shareholders of the CHI (collectively, the "Related Parties"), relating to or arising out of corporate transactions and other corporate actions taken by the Company, while the directors and officers served in their roles, in each case from and after April 10, 2022.
+As part of the Quinn Investigation, Quinn Emanuel has interviewed all current Board members and certain current members of senior management.
 Quinn Emanuel has also reviewed an extensive number of documents relevant to the Quinn Investigation.
-As of the date hereof, the investigation is ongoing, and the independent directors have not yet drawn or arrived at any conclusions.
+As of the date hereof, the investigation is ongoing, and the independent directors have not yet drawn or arrived at any final conclusions.

-At the direction of the Debtors, Weil is also conducting an investigation (the "Weil Investigation") of any other potential claims and causes of action of the Debtors, including potential Chapter 5 claims and causes of actions, may have against the current and former directors, officers, and shareholders relating to or arising out of corporate transactions and other corporate actions taken by the Company dating back to four years prior to the Petition Date up until April 10, 2022.
-As part of the Weil Investigation, Weil has reviewed documents concerning certain material transactions and anticipates interviewing certain former Board Members and members of senior management.
+At the direction of the Debtors, Weil is also conducting an investigation (the "Weil Investigation" and, together with the Quinn Investigation, the "Debtor Investigations") of any other potential claims and causes of action, including potential Chapter 5 claims and causes of actions, the Debtors may have against the current and former directors, officers, and shareholders relating to or arising out of corporate transactions and other corporate actions taken by the Company dating back to four years prior to the Petition Date up until April 10, 2022.
+As part of the Weil Investigation, Weil has reviewed documents concerning certain material transactions and anticipates interviewing all current Board members and members of senior management who may have personal knowledge of or were involved in negotiating or approving such material transactions.
 As of the date hereof, the investigation is ongoing, and Weil has not yet made its recommendation to the Debtors.